What about pregnant women and teeth whitening?

 Using regular tooth bleach for sensitive teeth is not advisable not only during pregnancy but also for everyone.
 It will surely make your problems worse, even if your smile gets brighter.
 Bleaching is contraindicated if you have any teeth problems, like cavities, thin enamel, or exposed roots.
 These types of issues are standard during pregnancy.
 If you decide to whiten your teeth, there are some possibilities.
 However, always ask your dentist before you use a teeth whitening product!
 Nothing is more important than your baby.
 After professional checks your teeth, he can help you to choose the correct teeth whitening technique.

 Tooth bleach for sensitive teeth always contains a lower percentage of hydrogen peroxide.
 Bleaching in the dentist’s office is probably the best idea if you are pregnant.
-We are strongly recommending dentists for pregnant women because you should not take any risk during these most important 9 months of your life.
+We strongly recommend dentists for pregnant women because you should not take any risk during these most important 9 months of your life.
 This way, if any problem occurs, the dentist is there.
 A typical bleaching gel has higher concentrations, around 30%.
-After the gel is applied, a light will speed up the process, and the stains will be removed from your teeth.
+After the gel is applied, a light will speed up the process, and it will remove the stains from your teeth.
 This procedure costs about several hundred dollars; it is pretty expensive but most effective in the short term.

 Teeth whitening while pregnant – Dos and Don’t